Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Low areas where rainwater collects

-Because these locations are easy to overlook, mosquitoes can continue breeding without homeowners realizing it.
+Because these spots are easy to overlook, mosquitoes can keep breeding for weeks without a homeowner ever noticing.

-Homes in Wilmington, Hampstead, Carolina Beach, and the surrounding communities experience environmental conditions that naturally support mosquito activity, including:
+Homes in Wilmington, Hampstead, Carolina Beach, and the surrounding communities deal with environmental conditions that naturally support mosquito activity, including:

 • High humidity